THE ATTENTION TROVE

 Exercises in Style: 21st Century Remix, Bethany Brownholtz.
 A two-paragraph narrative retold through different genres; example of 40 attentional modes taken upon 1 thing

 The Design of Everyday Things, Donald Norman, Ch 1&4.
-Intro to the material dimension of attention: a language for how designed objects shape attention; e.g., constrains, affordances, system maps, signifiers
+A language for how designed objects shape attention; e.g., constrains, affordances, system maps, signifiers

 The Medium is the Massage: An Inventory of Effects, Marshall McLuhan.
-Iintro to the material dimension of attention: a language for describing how media technologies interface with the body to shape the media that attention occurs through.
+A language for describing how media technologies interface with the body to shape the media that attention occurs through.
 Presented as an anti-book that performs it's own bookness by breaking textual conventions.
 The effect: to artfully disrupt your readerly routines, stoke attentional self-awareness, recover lost possibilities in a given medium• Audio Version: The Medium is the Massage: An Inventory of Effects, Marshall McLuhan (Audio version to compare with the written version.
 The anti-book in audio format!
 Performs the same concepts in the auditory "accoustic space" rather than the texts "visual space".
 Best to read the text and listen to the audio in tandem)

 • Marshall McLuhan’s Theory of Attention: How to Become a Media Psychonaut, David Landes.
 Lists & explains McLuhan’s concepts of attention in the section titled McLuhan’s Implicit Attentional Concepts of Eco-Formed Attention p.3-7.
 Concepts discussed: figures and grounds, clichés and archetypes, metaphor, environment, sense-configuration, and media.

 Keys to Drawing, Bert Dodson, p.8-25 of the original page numbers (p.9-26 of the pdf).
 Wonderful example of how an art/craft is taught through training its underlying attentions.
-Example of simple, clear, powerful attn training in all 3 dimensions (material, symbolic, intentional), which develop ongoing attentional self-awareness.
+Example of simple, clear, powerful training to develop ongoing attentional self-awareness.
 Reading Notes.

 Serious Noticing, James Wood.
 3 revisions of the same 8-page essay about attention.
 An argument for literary types of attention involved in storytelling and human observation.
 Serious noticing is both method and product of storycraft.
 Reading all 3 drafts shows Wood reworking his own storycraft, role modeling how one arrives at serious noticing through text